 - In a separate medium bowl, combine the peanut butter, syrup, applesauce, water and vanilla and whisk until completely smooth with no bits of peanut butter remaining.
 Slightly warm your nut butter if it's been in the fridge prior to measuring, so it is completely smooth.
 Also, make sure when measuring the nut butter and applesauce that you level off from the cups/tablespoons with your finger to get the accurate measurement and result in the pancakes.

 - Slowly pour the liquids into the dry ingredients while whisking.
+Add the chocolate chips.
 Once all incorporated, stop mixing.
 You don't want to overmix or it will make the batter overly thick and stiff.
 The batter should be thick, thicker than traditional pancake batter, similar to a muffin batter.
 It should be spreadable with a spoon, but not too liquidy.
 If you add too much liquid, your pancakes will be flat.
 Important to now let the batter sit 10-15 minutes to let the baking powder react and absorb the other ingredients, this will make a difference in how your pancakes cook and fluff up, trust me.
 While the batter is sitting, begin heating up your small pan, you need it hot before adding the batter.
 Turn the heat medium-low, closest to low.
 Let your pan heat up for 10 minutes.

 - For extra fluffy pancakes, I use a 4.5 inch round cookie cutter.
 You will get 8 large pancakes this way (using ⅓ measuring cup).
 It truly makes a perfect, fluffy round and evenly-cooked pancake.
 You don't have to do this, but please know that your pancakes will not look be quite as fluffy as in the photos without a cookie cutter.
 If you make more traditional medium size pancakes, you should get 12-14 pancakes, using a ¼ measuring cup.
 Pour the batter in and immediately smooth out the top with the back of a spoon (is using the cookie cutter).
 Let it cook for 3-4 minutes or until the sides have started to dry up, you don't want to flip it too soon or they won't cook all the way through.Make sure your heat is closest to low so the insides cook through, otherwise the bottoms will cook too fast before the inside cooks.
 Don't flip over until the edges have dried up.
 Using tongs (cookie cutter will be hot!) gently slide it off and flip them over carefully with a thin metal spatula.
 Cook another 2-3 minutes on the opposite side.
 Turn down the heat if they are cooking too fast.
 They start to cook faster the longer the pan is heated.